Qaryat al-Ulya: Geography

 The city is located 350 km northeast of Riyadh, 280 km northwest of Dammam, and 150 km south of Kuwait–Saudi Arabia border.
 Administratively the city falls under the Eastern Province.
-The governorate contains 22 villages, the nearest being 15 km away and the farthest, 190 km.
+The governorate contains 22 villages, the nearest being 15 km away and the furthest, 190 km.
 The governorate encompasses about 260 km.

 Demographics

 According to the 2011 census, the district contains 50,000 inhabitants, of whom 80% are Saudi citizens.

 Economy

 Qaryat al-Ulya is distinguished by a high water table and fertile land, which makes it well-suited for farming.
 Around 2,000 farms in the district product 250,000 tons of wheat per year, which provides for about half of Saudi Arabia's yearly needs.